grycap/cobeats/README.rst

 Installation and use
 --------------------

 To run this code only is necesary copy software from this repository to running machine.
-It was executed in Python version XXXXX.
+It was executed in Python 3.5.2.
 No others versions are tested.